MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/2-understand-branching.md

 ## Why do you want to protect the main branch?

-The main branch determines what gets deployed to your Azure environments.
+The main branch is the source of truth for what gets deployed to your Azure environments.
 For many solutions, you'll have multiple environments, such as *development*, *quality assurance (QA)*, and *production*.
 In other scenarios, you might have only a production environment.
 Regardless of how many environments you use, the main branch is the branch that your team members contribute to.
 Their changes ultimately land on the main branch.

 A typical process might be the following: